 By suppressing top-ranking negative results with positive assets, you can effectively influence what appears on Google.

 But some results are much harder to push down, including content on .gov websites and larger international news outlets.
+In these cases, suppression efforts can sometimes take a little longer, and require a more complicated approach to dislodge negatives and push them down the ladder.
 Still, it doesn’t hurt to try.

 A third possibility involves a slightly different approach.
 That’s because not everything on Google search pages is there because it’s featured somewhere else online.